 Welcome to Urunlu, a small Turkish village in the Taurus Mountains above the Mediterranean coast of Turkey.
 For the past 25 years we have been the invited guests of the Topkara family where we spend the night in their summer home en route from Cappadocia to the coast on our Turquoise Coast Odyssey.
-When we first made arrangements to stay with the Topkara family in their village home in 1989, the parents Shefika and her husband made all the arrangements and their young children were delighted to have foreign guests coming to stay.
-On one Wildland trip, when the multigenerational Whitmore family arrived with their 10 year old grandson at the front door, the Topkara's grandson Onur, who was also 10 at that time 10 years ago, he took his new American friend by the hand and they disappeared down cobblestone pathways to explore and play in the village together.
+When we first made arrangements to stay with the Topkara family in their village home in 1989, Shefika and her husband made all the arrangements and their young children were delighted to have foreign guests coming to stay.
+On one Wildland trip, when the multigenerational Whitmore family arrived with their 10-year-old grandson the Topkara's grandson, Onur, who was also 10 at that time took his new American friend by the hand and they disappeared down cobblestone pathways to explore and play in the village together.

 Today, Shefika and her husband since have passed away.
-Their three sons, Naim, Nazif and Nail are now heads of the Topkara family village home, and Onur comes home from college in the summer to stay with the family and help around the house.
-Their original family home is a lovely mountain retreat in the village of Urunlu.
-The building is a traditional, old cedar and stone Ottoman home down a small cobblestone road surrounded by rock walls covered in blossoming vines shaded by trellised grape vines and big old fig trees; on the upper level of the two-story house fresh picked figs or apricots are drying in the sun.
+Their three sons, Naim, Nazif and Nail are now heads of the Topkara family village home, and Onur comes up to the village in the summer to stay with the family and help around the house.
+Their original family home where we used to stay is a mountain retreat in the village of Urunlu.
+The building is a traditional, old cedar and stone Ottoman home down a small cobblestone road surrounded by rock walls covered in blossoming vines shaded by trellised grapevines and big fig trees; on the upper level of the two-story house fresh picked figs or apricots are often drying in the sun.

 We are always so grateful to create such close personal relations with local families anywhere we can in the world, to be genuinely invited into homes for a mutual exchange and sharing.
-To be sure, it’s an opportunity for them to earn extra income, but it never becomes commercialized, like with the Topkaras, even after all these years they just love sharing their life in the village with our travelers.
+To be sure, it’s an opportunity for them to earn extra income, but it never becomes commercialized.
+With the Topkaras, even after all these years, they just love sharing life in the village with our travelers.
 They actually live in Antalya, where Naim runs a motorcycle repair shop and Nail is a plumber.
 The brothers kept the old village home as a guest house and family refuge when the heat on the coast becomes too much.

-During our stay the wives prepare a delicious home-cooked dinner.
-Although as guests they don’t allow us in the kitchen for long, we are always invited to take a peek at the preparations, have a laugh together, and take some pictures.
-A typical Topkara family meal includes Turkish green beans, zucchini in olive oil, rice with pine nuts, stuffed pumpkin flower dolma, grape leaf dolma, and baklava for desert.
-We break the case of wine we bring from the Turasan Winery in Cappadocia and have a memorable night together relaxing on their patio under the grape vines and starry, starry sky overhead.
+During our stay the wives prepare delicious home-cooked dinners.
+As gracious hostesses, they don’t allow guests in the kitchen for long but we are always invited to take a peek at the preparations in the old kitchen, have a laugh together, and take some pictures.
+A typical Topkara family meal includes Turkish green beans, zucchini in olive oil, rice with pine nuts, stuffed pumpkin flower dolma, grape leaf dolma, and baklava for dessert.
+They also prepare french fries, borek pastry with cheese and meat, and Turkish pasta for less sophisticated young palates.
+As Muslims they do not drink alcohol but they don't at all mind if we do, so we break open the case of wine we brought from the Turasan Winery in Cappadocia and have a memorable night together relaxing on their patio under the grape vines and starry, starry sky overhead.

-Take a stroll on your own through the village and you can’t resist the invitations from other families to enter their homes, see how they live, and discover what preparations they may have going on in the back yard such as stomping grapes or preparing grape molasses in giant vats over an open fire.
+When you take a stroll on your own through the village you'll be waved in by friendly invitations from other families to enter their homes, see how they live, and discover what preparations they are making on in the back yard such as stomping grapes or preparing grape molasses in giant vats over an open fire.
 You don’t need to speak Turkish to have a fun exchange with these friendly village folk.

-Now for three generations we have grown up together with the Topkaras so that any Wildland traveler passing through on our Turquoise Coast Odyssey is part of the family.
+Now for three generations, we have grown up together with the Topkaras so that any Wildland traveler passing through on our Heart of Turkey Family Adventure or private Turquoise Coast Odyssey becomes part of the family.

 Keeping it wild,